akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/header-directives/headerValue.md

 The [headerValue-java]() directive is a mixture of `map` and `find` on the list of request headers.
 The specified function is called once for each header until the function returns a non empty `Optional<T>`.
 The value of this Optional is extracted and presented to the inner route.
-If the function throws an exception the request is rejected with a `MalformedHeaderRejection`.
+If the function throws an exception the request is rejected with a @unidoc[MalformedHeaderRejection].
 If the function returns `Optional.empty()` for every header the request is rejected as "NotFound".

 This directive is the basis for building other request header related directives.